johndamen/axpositioning/README.md

 ![add axes](screenshots/add_axes.png)

 ## Features
-1. Move/resize existing axes
+1. Move and resize existing axes
-2. Join and align axes
+2. Join, split and align axes
 2. Change the used reference point of an axes bounds when editing
 3. Create new axes by manually defining the position and size, clicking in the figure or using GridSpec settings
 4. Preview the updated positions of the empty axes during editing